9 Surprising Problems You Can Solve With Good Old White Glue

 5. Crafting Homemade Piñatas

-Though a traditional papier mâché mixture uses flour, we used a mixture containing white glue to create these adorable custom piñatas.
-Get the full details and instructions at the link below.
+Though a traditional papier mâché mixture uses flour, you can also use equal parts water and school glue to create adorable custom piñatas.

 6. Preventing Fraying